sentientazure/superblogdocs/07_accounts/05_python_3_logout.md

 ##### `{% if request.user.is_authenticated %}`

 This is how you'd write an if-statement in Django's templates. `request` is always accessible in the template code, without needing to send it in the context. `request.user` always refers to the logged in user object.
-The `.is_authenticated` bit is a field in Django's built-in `User` model, it returns `True` if this user is logged in currently, and `False` otherwise.
+The `.is_authenticated` bit is an attribute in Django's built-in `User` model, it returns `True` if this user is logged in currently, and `False` otherwise.

 ##### `{% endif %}`